Misberave/UE-Mod-PRMZL/README.md

 - Moving from Output folder to ~mods folder
 - Creating a Readme for each file or one for multiple
 - Zipping each mod into its own .zip archive
 - Launching the game automatically after to test the mod

 How It Works:

 Simply set up the .bat file in an editor for your current project and instead of hitting "package for windows" inside the Editor, you just run the .bat.

 Those are the things you need to setup:

-:: Unreal Engine Path
+Unreal Engine Path        --> Path to the RunUAT.bat file from your Engine folder

-set ENGINE_PATH="C:\UEX.XX\Engine\Build\BatchFiles\RunUAT.bat"                       --> Path to the RunUAT.bat file from your Engine folder
+Unreal Project Path        --> Path to your Unreal Engine Project File

-:: Unreal Project Path
+UE Package Directory      --> The package directory from your project

-set PROJECT_PATH="C:\Users\User\Documents\Unreal Projects\Project\Example.uproject"  --> Path to your Unreal Engine Project File
+Game Destination Path     --> Path to the game exe for automatic launch

-:: UE Package Directory                                                              --> The package directory from your project set ARCHIVE_DIR="C:\UE_Package_Directory"
+Source and Destination paths

-:: Game Destination Path (Optional for automatic game launch if enabled) set GAME_PATH="C:\Path\To\Game.exe"                                                  --> Path to the game exe
+set SOURCE_PATH="M:\UE_Package_Directory\WindowsNoEditor\...\Content\Paks"          --> Package directory

-:: Source and Destination paths (Source=Package Directory, Destination=Game ~mods or paks folder) set SOURCE_PATH="M:\UE_Package_Directory\WindowsNoEditor\...\Content\Paks"          --> Package directory set DESTINATION_PATH="Y:\SteamLibrary\steamapps\common\...\...\Content\Paks\~mods"  --> Mods folder where the script moves your renamed mods to
+set DESTINATION_PATH="Y:\SteamLibrary\steamapps\common\...\...\Content\Paks\~mods"  --> Mods folder where the script moves your renamed mods to

-:: Mod Files (can have multiple at once with ChunkID:ModName format seperated with Space) set MOD_FILES=555:Modname1 556:Mod2Name 557:Mod3Name 558:Mod4Name
+Mod Files                                                                            -->ChunkID of the output archive (e.g. pakchunk555_WindowsNoEditor and the Modname it should get renamed to () can have multiple at once with ChunkID:ModName format seperated with Space set MOD_FILES=555:Modname1 556:Mod2Name 557:Mod3Name 558:Mod4Name

-:: Assign mod descriptions for the readme (Optional if readme is enabled) (
+Assign mod descriptions for the readme (Optional if readme is enabled)        Add a line for each mod you pack if multiple (
     echo 555:Description of your mod
     echo 556:Description of your mod